Someshdiwan/JavaEvolution-Learning-Growing-Mastering/Section16StaticFinal/src/static vs instance members in Java.md

 ---

-### 5) Static block vs non static block
+### 5) Static block vs. non-static block

 - **Static block:** Executed before the execution of the `main` method.
-- **Non static block:** Executed when you create an object and is executed before the constructor is called.
+- **Non-static block:** Executed when you create an object and is executed before the constructor is called.

 ```java
 class Calc {